Ever have that “there’s more to life” feeling?

 So I decided to take my dream holiday.
 It was to be the ultimate “me” holiday before I tackled the issue of children.
 (I hate missing out on things, see, and the clock was ticking, dude.)

-But during that three-week holiday at the end of 2006, cycling through Vietnam with my Dad and then cycling through Cambodia without him, I just kept thinking “I don’t want to go home”.
+But during that three-week holiday at the end of 2006, cycling through Vietnam with my Dad (an unexpected and, at the time, only partially welcome side-kick) and then through Cambodia without him, I just kept thinking “I don’t want to go home”.

 But I did go home, to my job as a political journalist in Canberra.
 And things seemed worse than ever.